swent-epfl/public/bootcamp/deliverables/B3/2-AccessControl.md

 }
 ```

-The above rules allow any document to be read and written to by anyone:
+The above rules allow any document to be read and written by anyone:

 - `match /{document=**}` means any document, at any nested level.
 - `allow read, write;` authorizes any request.